bsm-elf/symlink-cleaner/README.md

   - Options:
     - `repair_only`: Repairs broken symlinks without removing unrepairable ones.
     - `repair_and_remove`: Repairs where possible, removes unrepairable symlinks, and notifies Arr instances.
+    - `repair_remove_and_clean`: Repairs, removes unrepairable symlinks, notifies Arr instances, and deletes spare files in the Zurg directory not referenced by any symlink.
   - Default: `repair_and_remove`.
 - **`scan_interval`**:
   - Description: Minutes between scheduled scans (0 to disable).